Key Takeaways

 Antibiotics for Cat Bite

-Antibiotics are a primary treatment for many cat bites precisely because the infection rate is so high.
-A doctor is very likely to prescribe antibiotics, particularly if the wound is deep, located on a high-risk area like the hand or a joint, or if there was a delay in seeking treatment.
 Antibiotics are also frequently given as a preventive measure (prophylaxis) for individuals with weakened immune systems.
 The antibiotics chosen will be effective against the common spectrum of bacteria found in a cat’s mouth, especially Pasteurella multocida.
 While a very shallow, superficial scratch in a healthy person may just be monitored, it is common for even minor-looking cat bites to be treated with antibiotics to prevent a serious infection from taking hold.
-In severe cases, or if an oral antibiotic isn’t working, hospitalization for intravenous (IV) antibiotics may be necessary.

 How to Treat a Cat Bite at Home